Exafunction/codeium-react-code-editor/readme.md

 ## FAQ

 #### How can I import the ESM version of this?
 To import the ESM version of this, you can use `import { CodeiumEditor } from "@codeium/react-code-editor/dist/esm";`.
+If you're using TypeScript, your editor might warn that the types are missing.
+A current workaround is:
+- Create a `codeiumeditor.d.ts` file,
+- Add `declare module '@codeium/react-code-editor/dist/esm';` to the file
+- Import the types file in the file using the `CodeiumEditor` component.

 This is an open issue in terms of supporting both CommonJS and ESM.
 If you're interested in contributing and have a fix for this, pull requests are welcome.

 ## Acknowledgements